MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 * If the List is tied to a Flow, Workflow, or Timer Job - any scenario where the list is not updated by humans.

-> **Monitoring**
+> **Monitoring tools**
 Your workplace may have some sort of fancy third-party monitoring tools to report on item/document totals.
 If you're not so lucky, you as a Site Owner can set weekly Email Alert Notifications on the List/Library to keep an eye on things.
 It's not true reporting, but you'll be able to see trends in Lists.

-## Are things different with Modern versus Classic Lists/Libraries?
+## What's different about the threshold between Modern versus Classic Lists/Libraries?
-They are.
+They are different.
 Let's compare:

 |Platform| Threshold | Can I change threshold? | Automatic Indexing | Modern Experience | Threshold-free Hours
 |--|--|--| --| --| --|